VTrans/vtp3-roadmap/brainstorm1.md

 Also have asset stats - how many culverts per district - emergency summary

+Why do we do what we do regarding (winter) maintenance?

 Ex: Litter picking - where and how much